Insydebv/front-end-toolkit/README.md

 ```

 ## Features
 This toolkit provides your total assets pipeline.
-From gathering files from Bower dependencies, generating sprite images, minifying images and scripts to generating CSS from Sass and injecting it into your browser with Browser Sync.
+From gathering files from NPM dependencies, minifying images and scripts to generating CSS from Sass and injecting it into your browser with Browser Sync.
 This leaves you with time to focus on the things that really matter!
 * Loads individual tasks from the webdev-toolkit for use in your project.
 * Easily integrates into your gulpfile.js without breaking your existing tasks.